Configuration Management

 Product Baseline

 Product Baseline: Describes the detailed design for production, fielding/deployment and operations and support.
 The product baseline prescribes all necessary physical (form, fit and function) characteristics and selected functional characteristics designated for production acceptance testing and production test requirements.
 It is traceable to the system performance requirements contained in the CDD.
 The initial product baseline includes "build-to" specifications for hardware (product, process, material specifications, engineering drawings and other related data) and software (software module design - "code-to" specifications).
 The initial system element product baseline is established and placed under configuration control at the system element Critical Design Review (CDR) and verified later at the Physical Configuration Audit.
-In accordance with DoDI 5000.88, the PM will assume control of the initial product baseline Class I configuration changes, as defined in accordance with the program’s CM plan, from the contractor at completion of the system-level CDR.
+In accordance with DoDI 5000.88, the PM will assume control of the initial product baseline Class I configuration changes, as defined in accordance with the program???s CM plan, from the contractor at completion of the system-level CDR.
 This does not necessarily mean that the PM takes delivery and acceptance of the Technical Data Package.
 If one or more performers are on contract and competing for a follow on contract when CDR is conducted, the PM may delay assuming control of the initial product baseline until after down select to one contractor.
 Attributes of the product baseline include:

 Configuration Management Activities and Products